 Learners are strongly encouraged to carefully research the educational requirements for the intended licensure or certification in the state(s) where they intend to seek licensure or certification.
 The Art Therapy concentration within the Transpersonal Counseling track has been approved by the American Art Therapy Association since 1998.
 Art Therapy graduates are eligible to apply to become a Registered Art Therapist (ATR) with the American Art Therapy Association (AATA) after completing the necessary post-degree requirements.

 All GSCP students, regardless of concentration, are required to take the Counselor Preparation Comprehensive Exam (CPCE) in the fall of their third year.
 This exam is designed as a "practice" experience for state board licensing exams, and will help the student to identify areas of strength and challenge in their theoretical knowledge before taking any LPC or NBCC state licensing exam.
 The current expense is $50 and will be paid by the student directly to the Center for Credentialing & Education.
 Proof of taking the exam is needed to pass fall internship course work.

-There are three areas of concentration within the Transpersonal Counseling program: Mindfulness-Based Transpersonal Counseling, Transpersonal Art Therapy, and Transpersonal Wilderness Therapy.
+There are three areas of concentration within the Transpersonal Counseling track: Mindfulness-Based Transpersonal Counseling, Transpersonal Art Therapy, and Transpersonal Wilderness Therapy.
 Each concentration has its own admissions process and a number of specialized courses for enrolled students.
 However, all three areas share a commitment to a transpersonal vision and excellence in counseling training.

 Toll Free: 800-772-6951